PS2U/TechNote/system-design/designing-data-intensive-applications/ch6.md

 Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
 This means that, even though each record belongs to exactly one partition, it may still be stored on several different nodes for fault tolerance.

-Each partition’s leader is assigned to one node, and its followers are assigned to other nodes.
+Each partition's leader is assigned to one node, and its followers are assigned to other nodes.
 Each node may be the leader for some partitions and a follower for other partitions.

 ![](img/ch6-combine-replication-partition.jpg)